 - In 2023, businesses with a projected premium rate increase will move up a maximum of two risk bands from their prior year risk band (approximately 10 per cent).*

 Any projected decreases due to your individual and/or class risk and experience will be applied in 2022 and 2023 (subject to transition funding, and other rate adjustments).
 Starting in 2024, our policies for premium rate setting under the new model will be fully in effect.
 Businesses with projected premium rate increases will move up or down a maximum of three risk bands from their prior year risk band (approximately 15 per cent),* until they reach their projected premium rate.

 Please note: The above transition approach does not apply to temporary employment agencies or non-profit organizations.
 Please see our premiums and payments FAQs or view our temporary employment agency transition policy and non-profit organization policy, for more information.

 Maximum insurable earnings

 The maximum insurable earnings ceiling for 2022 is $100,422, compared to $97,308 in 2021.
-Changes to the maximum insurable earnings ceiling are based on amendments made to the Workplace Safety and Insurance Act in 2021, which gave the Ontario government regulation-making authority to set the maximum insurable earnings ceiling for 2022.
+Changes to the maximum insurable earnings ceiling are based on amendments made to the Workplace Safety and Insurance Act in 2021, which gave the Government of Ontario regulation-making authority to set the maximum insurable earnings ceiling for 2022.
 This is intended to provide further support to businesses dealing with the financial impact of the COVID-19 pandemic.